 The Meridian Star

-Kay Smith, club president, welcomed members to the Nov.
-3, 2013, meeting, and led them in The Collect.
+Everyone was glad the renewal of spring was on the way.
+Kay Smith, president, welcomed members and led them in The Collect.

 Edna Earle Tedder opened with prayer and devotion.

 “The importance of speaking the right words to each other are very important,” Tedder noted, especially to our children.
 The message of her devotion was "A torn jacket is soon mended but harsh words bruise the heart of a child."

 Her scripture was from II Corinthians 13:10 and her message: In accordance with the authority that the Lord gave unto me for the building up and not tearing down.
 Every word, every action leave a mark upon the person that you have contact with.
 What may seem to you as an insignificant comment, may turn out to be the one that is remembered most by children.
 Be careful to use up building words.

 Cheryl Shannon presented a horticulture report on the Ruby-throated hummingbird, referencing a program presented by the Hummer Bird Study Group of Clay, Ala.

 The Ruby-throated hummingbird is beautiful, especially the male – with its emerald green back and ruby-red throat, Shannon noted.